aherstek/geom99exam/README.md

 ### Receives map data from GeoServer and users can interact with the map.

 _________________________________________
-# Limitations / Things I Don't Know
+# Limitations / Things I Don't Know / Other Thoughts
-## Editing Data
+## Editing Data - is possible, I just don't completely know the workflow yet
 * Not sure how to implement data editing capabilities entirely
   * Have researcged using tools like OpenLayers or by GeoServer extensions?
 If users made changes to the spatial data, would these changes be reflected in the PostgreSQL/PostGIS database?

+## Support / Troubleshooting
+* Utilizing _many_ different softwares / services means that if some portion of it is not working / need help figuring something out - you need to determine the source to talk to the appropriate helpline
+   * Paid softwares like ESRI have readily accessible help, open source may be a slower process?
+ESRI built to work seamlessly (in theory, lol) together while combining open source softwares together may be more complex to fix problems in.